medic/medic-docs/configuration/best-practices.md

 ## Design Considerations

 - Group information related to the same condition so that the user can easily understand the relevance of the data and find what they are looking for.
-    - Examples: pregnancy card
-    - Bad example: mix of info

-- Consider how many cards may potentially appear on a person’s profile, particularly if you have included past conditions
-    - Example: child with immunization schedule, current malaria treatment, past treatments summary, and malnutrition
+    - Example: Pregnancy Card, Immunization Card

-- As with designing dashboards, consider what a user will do with the information before deciding to display it.
-    - Example: more info isn’t necessarily better; what does a CHW need to know and how will they change their actions as a result?
+- Consider what a user will do with the information before deciding to display it.
+More info isn’t necessarily better; what does a CHW need to know and how will they change their actions as a result?

 - Past condition cards may be best displayed as a summary of multiple past conditions rather than individual conditions
-    - Examples: summary of past pregnancies rather than card for each past pregnancy
+    - Example: Summary of past pregnancies rather than card for each past pregnancy

-Limitations and Possible Future Directions

-- Card fields are currently not “clickable”
-- Information about a person cannot appear on a card on the household profile
-- Z-score has to be done in forms right now

 >Use Case Specific Guidelines